atticus-sullivan/boolLab/README.md

 your browser.

 ## Requirements
-`lua5.4`
+- >`lua5.3`
+- `lpeg`

-All in all this lua lib does not have any requirements only if you want to build the documentation you'll need the `ldoc` lua lib.
+All in all this lua lib does not have any more requirements only if you want to build the documentation you'll need the `ldoc` lua lib and `lester` if you want to run the tests.

 ## Documentation
 Run `make doc` to build the docs (read by opening`docs/index.html` in the browser)

+## Installation/Usage
+Install `lua5.3` or above and run the main file via `lua main.lua` from within the `src` folder.